Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Vi = the value of company i

-This approach compares a company’s financials against those of similar businesses to come up with an estimate of its worth.
+This approach compares a company’s financials against those of similar businesses to estimate its worth.

 A simple walkthrough of this business valuation formula would be as follows: